-The effective date of the actuarial valuation of liabilities is 30 June 2018.
+The effective date of the actuarial valuation of liabilities is 30 June 2019.
 The liability valuation is documented in a report prepared by Mr Andrew Cohen of Finity Consulting Pty Ltd, the Appointed Actuary for the Company.
-Mr Cohen has no other financial interest or dealings with the Company.
+Mr Cohen has no financial interest or dealings with the Company other than fees paid in respect of the actuarial valuation.
 The Appointed Actuary is satisfied as to the nature, sufficiency and accuracy of the data used to determine the premium liabilities and outstanding claims liability.
-The key assumptions used in the compilation of the reserves as at 30 June 2018 have been outlined in Note 17 and Note 18.
+The key assumptions used in the compilation of the reserves as at 30 June 2019 have been outlined in Note 18 and Note 19.